bimgeek/bimgeek-website/content/cv/index.md

 *Jan 2020 - Present*

+- Responsible for BIM Modeling processes, clash detection and 4D simulations of the projects
+- Automated nearly all the major man-hour tasks with Dynamo/Grasshopper
+- Created a "Knowledge Hub" that includes technical documentation and video tutorial on how to use scripts that are created for the project.
 - Responsible for developing solutions regarding automation processes
+- Organizing workshops and teaching colleagues Dynamo and Grasshopper as an instructor.
 - Improving the quality of submissions
-- Automated nearly all the major man-hour tasks with Dynamo/Grasshopper (examples can be seen in Scripts tab.)
-- Created a "Knowledge Hub" that includes technical documentation and video tutorial on how to use scripts that are created for the project.
-- Responsible for BIM Modeling processes, clash detection and 4D simulations of the projects
-- Organizing workshops and teaching colleagues Revit and Dynamo/Grasshopper as an instructor.
 - Active support to coworkers' development, motivation, and retention processes

 ### BIM Architect [@VIVA Architects](http://www.vivaarchitects.com)